Q: What is a Midwife?

-A: No. In addition to providing the informed choice of having your baby at home, our Midwives have privileges at all three hospital in Grey and Bruce counties that house labour & delivery units or family birth centres: Grey Bruce Health Services, Owen Sound site; South Bruce Grey Health Services, Walkerton; and Hanover District Hospital.
-Your choice of birthplace, home or hospital, is completely funded by the Ministry of Health.
+A: No. In addition to providing the choice of having your baby at home, our Midwives have privileges at all three hospital in Grey and Bruce counties that house labour & delivery units or family birth centres: Grey Bruce Health Services, Owen Sound; South Bruce Grey Health Services, Walkerton; and Hanover District Hospital.

 Q: How do I sign up for care?
 Do I need a referral from my family Doctor?

 A: You do not require a referral from a doctor to be eligible for care.
 Once you know that you are pregnant and have decided you would like a Midwife, you can register by filling out an care inquiry form on our website.
-You can also register by calling into the clinic (or visiting the clinic in person) and completing an intake from, which takes about 5 minutes.
+You can also register by calling into the clinic or visiting the clinic in person and completing an intake from, which takes about 5 minutes.
 Please note that we are only able to take on a fixed number of people due each month and that spots are generally filled on a first come, first served basis.

 Q: How frequent will my appointments be & where will they take place?

 A: Following your initial appointment, you will be seen approximately every 4 to 6 weeks until you reach 34 weeks gestation.
 At that point, your Midwife will want to see you more frequently.
 From 36 weeks gestation until your birth, you will be asked to be seen on a weekly basis.
 Postpartum, a midwife will see you multiple times in the 10 days following your birth.
 Finally, your discharge appointment will be booked 6 weeks postpartum.

-All prenatal appointments take place at our clinic in downtown Owen Sound or our satellite clinic in Walkerton.
+All prenatal appointments take place at our clinic in downtown Owen Sound, or at our satellite clinic in Walkerton.
 Appointments are around 45 minutes long.
-Your midwife will see you in your home for postpartum, with the exception of your discharge appointment (which is scheduled in clinic).
+Your Midwife will visit you in your home for postpartum care, with the exception of your discharge appointment (which is scheduled in clinic).

 Have more Questions?
 Check out the video above and be sure to visit our resource page for information on a range of pregnancy-related topics.